kexquan/dual-dropout-ranking/README.md

 Run an example (XOR) in multithreading: python DDR_main.py --multi_thread

-If you find this is helpful, please cite "Dual Dropout Ranking of Linguistic Features for Alzheimer’s Disease Recognition" or "Automatic Selection of Spoken Language Biomarkers for Dementia Detection"
+If you find this is useful for your research, please cite "Dual Dropout Ranking of Linguistic Features for Alzheimer’s Disease Recognition" or "Automatic Selection of Spoken Language Biomarkers for Dementia Detection"